xzackli/WignerFamilies.jl/README.md

 </p>

-It exposes `wigner3j_f(j₂, j₃, m₂, m₃)` which returns a simple wrapper around a vector of the type`WignerSymbolVector`, is indexed by the quantum number `j`.
-This type supports [half-integer](https://github.com/sostock/HalfIntegers.jl) quantum numbers as indices.
+It exposes `wigner3j_f(j₂, j₃, m₂, m₃)` which returns a simple wrapper around a vector of the type`WignerSymbolVector`.
+This vector contains the computed symbols, indexed by the quantum number `j`.
+The type supports [half-integer](https://github.com/sostock/HalfIntegers.jl) quantum numbers as indices.

 ```julia